-The Public Health Agency of Canada has been a primary resource for information throughout the COVID-19 pandemic.
+The Centers for Disease Control and Prevention (CDC) has been a primary resource for information throughout the COVID-19 pandemic.
 They have released guidance on a number of topics that may be helpful in protecting your employees and customers as your business prepares for a return to work.

-- The PHAC website has a dedicated section for Businesses with guidance on a range of topics including:
+- The CDC website has a dedicated section for Businesses and Workplaces with guidance on a range of topics including:

 - There is also helpful information on How COVID-19 Spreads

-COVID-19 is part of a family of coronaviruses causing illnesses ranging from a common cold to more severe diseases.
+COVID-19 is part of a large family of coronaviruses that can make humans and animals sick.
+They cause illnesses that can range from the common cold to more severe diseases.

 COVID-19 was first reported in December 2019